 E-commerce trigger 1: Checkout abandoned

 You may utilize this trigger to reduce shopping cart abandonment.
 When a store visitor enters their email address but departs before completing their transaction, this one initiates an automated cycle.
-These are known as cart abandonment emails, and they are fantastic for client retention.
-When a subscriber abandons their shopping cart, this procedure is initiated.
+These are cart abandonment emails, and they are fantastic for client retention.
+When a subscriber abandons their shopping cart, this procedure initiates.